zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 ## Bulk Merge / Upsert

 The [EF Core Bulk Merge](/bulk-merge) extension method allows you to add or update data in your database in bulk.
-People often search for this feature on other names, such as `Upsert`, `AddOrUpdate`, or `InsertOrUpdate` bulk extensions.
+People often search for this feature under other names, such as `Upsert`, `AddOrUpdate`, or `InsertOrUpdate` bulk extensions.

 The most common options used are: